-1) Shall receive \$300 per quarter if all duties have been met.

-- 2) Hold a minimum of (1) one weekly office hour in the Bike Committee office. - 3) Maintain bike safety information on the Committee website (bikes.as.ucsb.edu). - 4) Lead quarterly discussions with representatives from UCSB's Division of Student Affairs, UCPD, CSOs, Housing, the UCSB Cycling Team, and the AS Bike Shop about steps to increase bike safety on campus. - 5) Work to improve the University's ranking on the scale established by the League of American Bicyclists. - 6) Manage the Bike Forward Program: - a) The Bike Forward Program is an alliance of universities committed to improving their campus bike infrastructure. - b) Work with other universities to form this coalition, first seeking membership of UCs, CSUs, then other California universities, then regional universities, and finally national universities - 7) Work with the Media Officer to create at least two education bike safety advertisements per quarter. - 8) Lead efforts to educate incoming freshmen on proper bike practices such as signaling, passing, maintenance, locking, etc. - M) Duties of the Associate Officer (up to 6): - 1) Helps the committee officers: posts flyers and posters, volunteers for tabling events, tags bikes for bike abatement. - 2) May shadow another officer position. - 3) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting. - N) Frequency of meetings: - 1) The A.S.
+- 1) Shall receive \$300 per quarter if all duties have been met. - 2) Hold a minimum of (1) one weekly office hour in the Bike Committee office. - 3) Maintain bike safety information on the Committee website (bikes.as.ucsb.edu). - 4) Lead quarterly discussions with representatives from UCSB's Division of Student Affairs, UCPD, CSOs, Housing, the UCSB Cycling Team, and the AS Bike Shop about steps to increase bike safety on campus. - 5) Work to improve the University's ranking on the scale established by the League of American Bicyclists. - 6) Manage the Bike Forward Program: - a) The Bike Forward Program is an alliance of universities committed to improving their campus bike infrastructure. - b) Work with other universities to form this coalition, first seeking membership of UCs, CSUs, then other California universities, then regional universities, and finally national universities - 7) Work with the Media Officer to create at least two education bike safety advertisements per quarter. - 8) Lead efforts to educate incoming freshmen on proper bike practices such as signaling, passing, maintenance, locking, etc. - 1) Helps the committee officers: posts flyers and posters, volunteers for tabling events, tags bikes for bike abatement. - 2) May shadow another officer position. - 3) Check and respond to emails frequently, throughout every weekday during weeks in which Bike Committee holds a meeting.

+N) Frequency of meetings:

+- 1) The A.S.
 Bike Committee shall meet at least six (6) times per quarter during the Fall, Winter and Spring quarters and as deemed necessary by the Chair.
 The date and times of the meeting shall be set by the A.S.
-Bike Committee voting members. - 2) The first meeting shall be held prior to the fourth (4) week of each quarter. - 3) The Associated Students Bike Committee may choose to hold General Meetings (with all voting and non-voting members) and Officer Meetings (with all officers and any undergraduate or graduate students) alternatively throughout the quarter. - O) Authorized Expenditure of Associated Students Bicycle System Improvement Funds: - 1) Public awareness activities (including but not limited to, advertising, event planning, lobbying, and promotions, retreats, and office supplies) shall be limited to no more that \$7,500.00 per year. - a) Educational and outreach items, such as non-branded bike lights or helmets, are not included in this cap. - 2) All funds, excluding public awareness activities and honoraria, shall be allocated exclusively to capital improvements to the bicycle system, excluding routine maintenance.
-Capital Improvements are defined as: upgrades or additions to bicycle paths, upgrades or additions to bicycle parking, and improved pedestrian crossings.

-- 3) Projects must be planned in coordination with the Office of Budget and Planning, Physical Facilities, Environmental Health and Safety, and other relevant campus bodies. - 4) Funds for Capital Improvement projects shall be released to the appropriate campus bodies after Senate Approval. - 5) At the end of the year, non-appropriated funds shall transfer into the Capital Improvement Account.
+Bike Committee voting members. - 2) The first meeting shall be held prior to the fourth (4) week of each quarter.

+- 3) The Associated Students Bike Committee may choose to hold General Meetings (with all voting and non-voting members) and Officer Meetings (with all officers and any undergraduate or graduate students) alternatively throughout the quarter. - O) Authorized Expenditure of Associated Students Bicycle System Improvement Funds: - 1) Public awareness activities (including but not limited to, advertising, event planning, lobbying, and promotions, retreats, and office supplies) shall be limited to no more that \$7,500.00 per year. - a) Educational and outreach items, such as non-branded bike lights or helmets, are not included in this cap. - 2) All funds, excluding public awareness activities and honoraria, shall be allocated exclusively to capital improvements to the bicycle system, excluding routine maintenance.
+Capital Improvements are defined as: upgrades or additions to bicycle paths, upgrades or additions to bicycle parking, and improved pedestrian crossings. - 3) Projects must be planned in coordination with the Office of Budget and Planning, Physical Facilities, Environmental Health and Safety, and other relevant campus bodies. - 4) Funds for Capital Improvement projects shall be released to the appropriate campus bodies after Senate Approval. - 5) At the end of the year, non-appropriated funds shall transfer into the Capital Improvement Account. - P) University matching funds: - 1) The university shall allocate to the Committee an amount equal to or greater than the annual revenue of the Associate Students and Graduate Students Association Bicycle lock-in fees.